yzh44yzh/elixir_course/lesson_13/13_02_release.md

 A **hot upgrade** is a kind of deployment that allows the release of a currently running application to be changed while that application continues to run — the upgrade happens in place with no user-detectable disruption.

+Appup - A file containing Erlang terms which describes with **high-level** instructions how to upgrade and downgrade between the current release and one or more older releases.

+Relup - A file containing Erlang terms which describes with **low-level** instructions how to upgrade and downgrade between the current release and one or more older releases.